Skip to main content

 Try The Extensions Developer API

-Use this guide if you want to build and test a Chastify extension and call the Developer API yourself.
+Use this guide if you want to build a Chastify extension, host an iframe extension page, or call the Developer API from your own backend.

 This page is the starting point: what mode to choose, what to call first, and where to go next.